 What is the Advantage of Using Abra

 One of the advantages of using the Abra app is its simplicity.
-You can have a direct access to 28 cryptocurrencies and 50 fiat currencies without needing to log in or sign up to any exchanges.
-All you need to do is to fund your account with fiat or any of the three natively supported crypto and you’re all set to purchase any fiat or crypto supported in the app.
+You can have a direct access to 200 cryptocurrencies and 50 fiat currencies without needing to log in or sign up to any exchanges.
+All you need to do is to fund your account with fiat or any of supported crypto and you’re all set to purchase any fiat or crypto supported in the app.

 If you’re from the province and don’t have a Union Bank account or any other way to obtain a cryptocurrency, Abra is bringing to its partner pawnshops nationwide.
 You can easily fund your account through cash.

 Some see Abra being a non-custodial wallet as its primary strengths.
 However, it is disadvantageous to those who are simply forgetful.
 If a crypto wallet is a non-custodial wallet, that means the wallet doesn’t actually hold your private keys on their servers.
 You have to keep the private keys written somewhere.
 If you lost that, you might lose your access to your Abra account.
 Therefore, while pundits like the idea of a non-custodial wallet, some do not, especially those has no experience with apps other than Coins.ph.

 Above all, Abra is a simple cryptocurrency wallet and exchange that will let you keep 200 cryptocurrencies and 50 fiat currencies.
 If you’re not into signing up to cryptocurrency trading platforms, this app will help you do simplified trading.
 Please bear in mind that Abra is non-custodial – they don’t really have access to your funds.

 With its partnership with local pawnshops and 7-eleven nationwide, Filipinos who don’t have access to banks and even convenience stores are now eligible to get their own cryptocurrency and other fiats.
 An example deposit of PHP 500 will only cost him around PHP 6.25 fee in order to buy his first crypto.*